Sensei Natasha Hadwick 2nd Dan

 There are also women in Aikido because it is never used for aggressive purposes, and by using the re-directed force of an attack, aikido provides a very powerful means of self-defense for women without muscle power.

-But using self defense tactics are the last resort.
+But remember that using self defense tactics are the last resort.
 There are many ways you can prevent or avoid a situation developing to this sort of level.

 I can highly recommend...